JordanPhillips-hub/css-position-it-right-solved/README.md

 - [ x ] The project's file/folder structure should NOT be edited!
 - [ x ] The index.html file should NOT be edited!
 The only acceptable change are additional classes added to elements.
 - [ x ] VSCode IDE MUST have 0 problems listed
-- [ ] The code of the index.html and styles.css should pass the W3C validation (Feel free to use either the "w3c web validator" VSCode extension or the "Online w3c Markup Validation Service")
+- [ x ] The code of the index.html and styles.css should pass the W3C validation (Feel free to use either the "w3c web validator" VSCode extension or the "Online w3c Markup Validation Service")
 - [ x ] The code MUST be formatted with Prettier.
 - [ x ] Push the changes to the Github repo, when finished.
 - [ x ] Submit a .txt file with the Github repo url.